egy1st/zerobytes-mkdocs/docs/dc/data-manager/index.md

 DM.Rifgt2Left(True)
 ```

-This will load Arabic language which located in field language2 and flip form horizontally and align text right to left.
+This will load the Arabic language which is located in field language 2, and flip the form horizontally and align text from right to left.

 # Right2Left

-We support eastern languages so we align all your text right if you want.
+We support Eastern languages so we align all your text right if you want.

 **Syntax:**